richafnu/Viva/Viva/glint/reports/color-coding.md

 > To decrease confusion, there is an account setting called **Exclude Negative Strengths & Positive Weaknesses** which can be enabled at the account level.

 > [!NOTE]
 > If the respondent size of the report is too small, impact is calculated based on the overall company level.
-[See this guidance to learn more](/../../viva/glint/reports/driver-impact-report#small-teams-can-use-the-driver-impact-report).
+[Learn more](/../../viva/glint/reports/driver-impact-report#small-teams-can-use-the-driver-impact-report).

 ## Color coding for Strengths & Opportunities sections in Executive Summary reports